Communications

 Credits 2

 Students serve as staff members for a student-run production team that provides an introductory experience of working on professional media production projects in a team setting.
 No prerequisites.
-May be repeated once for credit (maximum of two semesters).
+May be repeated twice for credit (maximum of three semesters).

 COM 206: FEATURE WRITING